mozilla-spidermonkey/js-lock-and-condition/README.md

 Locks and condition variables are basic abstractions that let concurrent programs coordinate access to shared memory.
 This library provides simple implementations of two types, `Lock` and `Cond`, that will be sufficient for many concurrent JS programs.

 Both `Lock` and `Cond` are JS objects that use a little shared memory for coordination.
 You can pass them around as you would pass around any JS value, and they have no mutable state - all mutable state is in the shared memory.
+They can be serialized and sent by `postMessage` between workers.

 ## Usage

+To use the locking library, first load `"lock.js"`.

 Instances of `Lock` and `Cond` are variables in shared memory, and you must yourself manage the storage for them.
 Suppose you have a `SharedArrayBuffer` called `sab` and you want to allocate a `Lock` variable.
 You must decide where in `sab` your new variable is going to reside, let's call this index `loc`.
 The index must be divisible by `Lock.ALIGN` (which is at least 4), and the variable must have exclusive access to `Lock.NUMBYTES` bytes (this property value is at least 4) starting at `loc`.